 There are a lot of variables to consider when answering this question since there are many different types and sizes of RC helicopters.
 In general, smaller helicopters are easier to fly than larger ones because they are more agile and require less power.
 Additionally, collective pitch helicopters (which have blades that can change pitch) are generally harder to fly than fixed pitch helicopters (which have blades that cannot change pitch).

 That being said, it is definitely possible to learn how to fly an RC helicopter regardless of its size or type.
+The best way to learn how to fly an RC helicopter is by starting with a small, fixed pitch helicopter.
+Once you have mastered the basics of flying one of these, you can then move on to larger collective pitch models.

 It is important to note that even experienced pilots find flying RC helicopters challenging at times – so don’t get discouraged if you make some mistakes along the way!
 With patience and practice, you will be able to master the art of flying an RC helicopter in no time.